Tells you what sheltered council housing is, how to apply and how to take part in our sheltered housing review consultation.

 We have sheltered bungalows and flats in towns and villages across the East Riding.

 The following pdf booklet gives details of the types of sheltered properties that we own and in which locations.
 If you decide to apply for sheltered council accommodation you should check that we have the type of accommodation that you want and in the area that you want to live:

 What and Where?
-A Guide to Social Rented Housing in the East Riding (pdf 697kb opens in new window)
+A Guide to East Riding of Yorkshire Council, housing association and almhouses rented accommodation in the East Riding (pdf 752kb opens in new window)

 For more information on sheltered schemes please get in touch using the details below:

 If you want to apply for sheltered housing you must complete a housing application form and area list.
 You can download and print the forms from the following pdf documents.

 Housing Application Form (pdf 170kb opens in new window)